 Just the right amount of Optimism

 We might be experiencing a lot of what could be called dread right now.
-Thoughts and feelings about a second wave of Coronavirus, another lockdown, everything being put on hold again.
+Thoughts and feelings turn to life after lockdown, the so-called ‘new normal’.
 But could not these thoughts be perceived as the emotion of anticipation instead – in that we are trying to foresee what is going to happen and attuning our expectations accordingly.
-Behind this there may also be lurking the more positive emotion of serenity in the knowledge that we have all been through this once already and as such we have a greater understanding of what we are up against and how we can deal with it.
-And this mixture of anticipation and serenity can produce just the right amount of optimism we need right now to take our lives forward.
+Behind this there may also be lurking the more positive emotion of serenity in the knowledge that we have all been through this before and as such we have a greater understanding of what we are up against, in addition to the good news surrounding the vaccine roll-out.
+This mixture of anticipation and serenity can produce just the right amount of optimism we need right now to take our lives forward.

 Love – a cocktail to savour

-As lockdown eases, we may have noticed a new-found joy in our soul.
+As lockdown begins to ease, we may notice a new-found joy in our soul.
 This could be explained by the fact that being lockdowned for so long has attuned us to the important things in life like for example the natural world around us – the birds in the sky and the trees in the distance.
 At the same time a new acceptance of things may have been drummed into us by the seeming lack of control we have over everything at present.
 While acceptance on its own might feel like fatalism or submission, when mixed with feelings of joy, it can blossom into love.
 Now that’s a cocktail to savour.
 Long live happy hour.

 This article is inspired by Robert Plutchik’s emotion colour wheel theory.